LourencoReis/EyeFrame/CODE_EXPLANATION.md

-# 🧠 How Your Warframe Overlay App Works - Complete Code Explanation
+# 🧠 How Your Eyeframe App Works - Complete Code Explanation

 ## 🏗️ Architecture Overview

-Your app uses **Electron**, which combines:
+Your Eyeframe app uses **Electron**, which combines:
 - **Chromium** (for rendering HTML/CSS/JavaScript)
 - **Node.js** (for system access and file operations)